corsairmarks/building_capital_colony_type_job_swaps/mod/README.md

 * 2.0.0 Update for Stellaris version 3.4 "Cepheus"
     * Use memory optimization feature for triggers
     * Update habitat capital building with deficit changes
+    * Fix a bug where empire capitals did not get as many noble jobs as intended
+    * Sector capitals (including your empire capital) try to swap a politician for another applicable ruler job (influenced by )

 ## Source Code